BigChap/Projects-and-Challenges/Scraping & Bot/README.md

 ## Amazon:
-Scraping with Selenium and proxy rotation to pass through captchas
+Scraping with Selenium and proxy / user-agent rotation to pass through captchas

 ## Instagram:
 Social network automation with Selenium: posting, liking, follow/unfollow and scraping